zyadelhady/Atlas/README.md

   - Syntax highlighting for code snippets in AI responses.
   - Pre-defined question suggestions for quick interaction.
   - Session-based history management, allowing users to continue conversations.
-- **Docker Compose Orchestration:** Easily set up and run the entire application stack (backend, frontend, database) using Docker.
+- **Docker Compose Orchestration:** Easily set up and run the entire application stack (backend, frontend) using Docker.

 ## Technologies Used